 Louis Vuitton gathered some of the best and the brightest in Palm Springs, California.
-A place known for it’s appealing escapisms: miles of desert landscape (and palm trees), famous modern architecture, lush green golf courses (amid a drought), it’s every-day-heat and it’s music festivals had for a day become home to the Parisian maison.
+A place known for its appealing escapisms: miles of desert landscape (and palm trees), famous modern architecture, lush green golf courses (amid a drought), it’s every-day-heat and it’s music festivals had for a day become home to the Parisian Maison.

-The Bob Hope estate (listed at $24.9 for those interested) which was designed by the famous American architect John Lautner in 1973, sits 200 feet above the Coachella valley in the San Jacinto Hills providing a clear view from the 23,000-square-foot “contemporary castle” as Bob’s wife Dolores once said of the estate.
+The Bob Hope estate (listed at $24.9 for those interested) which was designed by the famous American architect John Lautner in 1973, sits 200 feet above the Coachella Valley in the San Jacinto Hills providing a clear view from the 23,000-square-foot “contemporary castle” as Bob’s wife Dolores once said of the estate.

-Through the windows of the home, one could see models walking across the estates second floor and strategically perched above looking down from the balcony and descending from the staircase onto the back lawn to circle the pool and finally in front of guests like Michelle Williams, Kanye West, Charlotte Gainsbourg, Selena Gomez and more.
+Through the windows of the home, one could see models walking across the estate’s second floor and strategically perched above looking down from the balcony and descending from the staircase onto the back lawn to circle the pool and finally in front of guests like Michelle Williams, Kanye West, Charlotte Gainsbourg, Selena Gomez and more.
 (See Louis Vuitton’s star-studded guest list here.)

 Palm Springs, a city that initiated the resort mindset becomes the scene where all these travels play out, like an endless come and go, between here, there and elsewhere…See Also